 Balance Sheet: Provides a snapshot of your assets, liabilities, and equity at a specific point in time, which is crucial for assessing your overall financial health.

 Rent Roll Report: While not a standard QuickBooks report, it can often be customized or generated by combining QuickBooks data with external tools.
 This report provides a detailed list of tenants, rents, lease terms, and outstanding balances.
-This is a common requirement for property management reporting.
+This is a common requirement for property management accounting reporting.

 Accounts Receivable Aging: Helps identify overdue rent payments.